Rondino for Piano Quintet (Czerny)

 Carl Czerny's Rondino on a Theme of Auber for Piano Quintet, Op.
 127 (Rondino sur un thême favori de l’opera Le maçon d’Auber.
 Pour le pianoforte avec accomp. de deux violons, alto et violoncelle, oeuv.
-127) was published by Diabelli around 1826.
+127) was published by Diabelli in 1826.
+Czerny bases his Rondino on the Ronde - The Round of the Good Worker from Act 1 of Auber's opera, Le maçon.

 Scored for a standard piano quintet (Piano, 2 Violins, Viola, Cello), the composition is what the composer would have dubbed a "brilliant" piece, intended to show off the skills of the piano soloist in a concert setting.
+An arrangement has also been made of the piece for Piano and String Orchestra.

 Structure

 The composition consists of a single multi-tempo movement divided into two sections, the F major Introduction (Marked: Andante) and the A major Rondino (Marked: Allegretto grazioso - Allegro vivace).